mickyaujla/cinema-tickets/README.md

 ### Dependency Injection
 Instead of directly instantiating `TicketPaymentService` and `SeatReservationService`, inject them into `TicketService`.
 This would improve testability and make the design more flexible.

+### Error Handling for External Services
+In a production environment, I would wrap calls to external services such as `TicketPaymentService` and `SeatReservationService` in `try...catch` blocks to ensure that unexpected failures (e.g. network issues, provider downtime) can be gracefully handled.

+This might include:
+- Retrying failed requests (with exponential backoff)
+- Logging errors for monitoring/alerting
+- Returning user-friendly error messages rather than allowing exceptions to bubble up

+For the purposes of this take-home test, I omitted this to keep the implementation concise and because it was safe to assume the external providers behave reliably with no defects.

 ### More Granular Testing
 - Add integration tests covering interactions between services.
 - Expand edge case coverage with additional unit tests (e.g. maximum ticket combinations, mixed request scenarios) as described above.